prince-chrismc/conan-center-index/docs/adding_packages/README.md

 * Our automated [build service](#the-build-service) will build 100+ different configurations, and provide messages that indicate if there were any issues found during the pull request on GitHub.

 When the pull request is [reviewed and merged](../review_process.md), those packages are published to [JFrog's ConanCenter](https://conan.io/center/) and available for everyone.

-## How to provide a good recipe

-The [recipes](https://github.com/conan-io/conan-center-index/tree/master/recipes) available in CCI can be used as good examples, you can use them as the base for your recipe.
-However it is important to note Conan features change over time and our best practices evolve so some minor details may be out of date due to the vast number of recipes.

-Here's a short list of good examples

-* TODO!

 ## The Build Service